bayfordbury-observatory/APTbatch/README.md

 - The filename of the output list

-If your target it moving (a comet or asteroid) you must also specify
+If your target is moving (a comet or asteroid) you must also specify

 - A second set of coordinates taken at a later time